Field Sales Pipeline Software: A No‑BS Field Guide

 Mobile workflow has to remove admin friction

 If reps still clean up records at night, your system is failing.
+Field updates must happen in the moment with minimal effort:

 - One‑tap visit outcomes